 - The duration is limited, for example two to six months.

-- The intern is a student and receives academic credit or similar benefit.
+- The intern is a student and receives academic credit or a similar benefit.

 - There is a written internship letter that explains the training purpose.